Portfolio

 At Bishopsgate Institute, I led on the re-design of their newsletter and segmented these newsletters to relevant audiences, which led to the newsletters being the main source of revenue for the organisation’s courses.

-I also launched the newsletter for Hannah Witton, and grew her subscribers to 5,000 in the first year, demonstrating my experience in both launching and growing newsletter audiences, to using newsletters to drive sales and visitors.
+I also launched the newsletter for Hannah Witton, and grew her subscribers to 5,000 in the first year, demonstrating my experience in both launching and growing newsletter audiences, as well as using newsletters to drive sales and visitors.

 -